Skip to main content

 b.
 A license issued pursuant to this subchapter shall be renewable by the licensee upon its expiration or within sixty days of its expiration provided the licensee meets all other requirements for renewal, provided that the license has not been revoked, and provided that the licensee has not committed violations which could be a basis for license revocation under any provision of this subchapter.

-2. Persons who have been assigned a priority number by the department to track their application for a general vendor license on a preexisting waiting list maintained pursuant to section 2-319 of title 6 of the rules of the city of New York, regarding waiting list for general vendor licenses.
-Applications shall be made available to persons on such waiting list based on their position.
+f.
+Persons who have been assigned a priority number by the department to track their application for a general vendor license on a preexisting waiting list maintained pursuant to section 2-319 of title 6 of the rules of the city of New York, shall be given preference on the waiting list established pursuant to subdivision e of this section, and the ordering of such persons on such list shall be based on priority numbers currently assigned to them.

 g.
 No persons with two or more convictions of possessing or selling stolen property or trademark counterfeiting pursuant to section 165.40, 165.45, 165.50 or 165.71 of the penal law within two years of the date such persons applies for the waiting list or general vendor license, shall be placed on a waiting list or provided an application for a general vendor license pursuant to this section.